Rodgers31/web-44-rodgers-otieno-web-sprint-challenge-advanced-web-applications/README_Template.md

 ## Submission format

-* [ ] Submit via Codegrade by commiting and pushing any new changes on main to github.
+* [ ] Submit via Codegrade by commiting and pushing any new changes.
+* [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
-* [ ] Check codegrade for automated feedback
+* [ ] Check codegrade for automated feedback.
 * [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [ ] Any changes pushed to your <firstName-lastName> branch will resubmited to codegrade if pushed before the sprint challenge deadline.
+Changes after the deadline will not be reviewed.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.

-1. [Interview question 1]
-2. [Interview question 2]
-3. [Interview question 3]
-4. [Interview question 4]
+These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

+1. [ Interview Question 1 ]
+2. [ Interview Question 2 ]
+3. [ Interview Question 3 ]
+4. [ Interview Question 4 ]